shittu33/MySQlite/README.md

 ```
 ## ADVANCE

-#### To go more crazy i had to play around with Kotlin Higher-order functions and inifx to
+#### To go more crazy i had to play around with Kotlin Higher-order functions
-create a database in a tree like structure as below
+#### and inifx to create a database & Table in a tree like structure as below

 ```Kotlin
      database {